Essential Writing Tools for Indie Authors: A Comprehensive Guide

 Best for: Customized writing schedules and motivation

-Create a writing schedule based on your own pace, word count, and deadline.
-Pacemaker’s flexibility makes it a favorite for writers working toward a publication date.
+Creating a writing schedule based on your individual pace, word count, and deadlines is made easy with Pacemaker.
+Its flexibility makes it popular among writers approaching their publication dates.

 Need a full toolkit?
 Check out the full Ultimate List of Author Tools →